fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Quran states that in the past there were some nations Yajuj and Majuj that were doing mischief and Dhul Karnayn helped to build some gate in order to protect some nation.
 Some scholars hold the opinion that Yajuj and Majuj are not literally behind the wall in the current times.
 At some point at time people who have these characteristics or descendands of them will be let loose.

-### Destruction and death of Yajuj and Majuj by Eesa (Jesus)
+### Destruction and death of Yajuj and Majuj by Isa (Jesus)

-After Prophet Jesus (Eesa) (AS) will kill the Dajjal (Anti-Christ), Allah will inform him about the arrival of this disbelieving tribe that is undefeated and he will take refuge in the Mount of Toor until Allah will destroy them.
+After Prophet Jesus (Isa) (AS) will kill the Dajjal (Anti-Christ), Allah will inform him about the arrival of this disbelieving tribe that is undefeated and he will take refuge in the Mount of Toor until Allah will destroy them.

 According to Sahih Muslim, the Prophet said: